lgalaz/fullstack-javascript/typescript/Error_Handling/explanation.md

-# Error Handling in TypeScript - Comprehensive Study Guide
+# Error Handling in TypeScript

 ## Introduction